-When I began working with foreign English speaking women on parole I had no idea the work would include ministering to children, but when several women brought their children to the Bible study and we couldn’t provide child care, we had to get creative.
+When I began working with foreign, English-speaking women on parole, I had no idea it would include ministering to children.
+But when several women brought their children to the Bible study, we had to get creative.

 When I began working with foreign, English-speaking women on parole, I had no idea the work would include ministering to children.
 But when several women brought their children to the Bible study and we couldn’t provide child care, we had to get creative.
 This meant finding a way to incorporate the children into the Sunday lessons.